paazmaya/naginata.fi/README.markdown

  * Translations for application strings
  * Configuration of language_TERRITORY
  * Separate handling per page type, not all are simple articles
+ * OpenID login redirects to wrong page.
+It is always / when it should be something more.